 With Sony’s revelation that user information — including credit card numbers — was compromised when PlayStation Network was hacked, I wanted to get your thoughts on tying your info to your consoles.
 I know that…

 Not that you can currently use it on your PlayStation 3 at the moment (thanks to external intrusions), but I wanted to get your opinions on Sony’s Qriocity service.
 A unified approach to streaming music, movies, and television sounds great on paper, but there are separate services that do each of these things so well.
 I know that a lot of you are big on Netflix and some of you use Hulu.
 Some of you dig Pandora, while a few of you are Slacker or Last FM peeps.
-Do … continued
+Do you think Qriocity can take the place of those services?
+Or is it just not good enough?

 Will the combination of PlayStation Suite and Qriocity lead to Sony succeeding in the Android tablet market?
 That seems to be what the company is banking on.
 Sony recently announced that it will be releasing…